hchenqi/ViewDesign/README.md

 ### Principle

 Being complex is easy, but being simple yet equally functional is hard.
-Underwent multiple revisions and refactorings, *ViewDesign* aims to be simple, modular and transparent while maintaining high functionality.
+Having undergone multiple revisions and refactorings, *ViewDesign* aims to be simple, modular and transparent while maintaining high functionality.
 There is no hidden logic or global context, and it is easy to inspect and modify any part of the library code.
 The files of the library are well structured, self-explanatory and effortless to navigate.
 Each file is kept possibly small and independent for a single component, mostly within ~100 lines.
 There is no all-in-one header and each component header is to be included individually on demand.
 This results in better develop-time, compile-time and runtime efficiency.

-The example section above demonstrates the components like `TextView`, `CenterFrame`, etc with **size traits** in the standard component library of *ViewDesign*.
+The example section above demonstrates the components like `TextView`, `CenterFrame`, etc with size traits in the standard component library of *ViewDesign*.
 The core library (excluding components in subfolders of [ViewDesign/view](ViewDesign/view) and `view_traits.h`), however, does not enforce size traits, component styles or any development paradigm.
 It can be integrated with any project in any C++ design patterns and extended with any custom component libraries to fit special development needs.
 The standard components provided along with the core library are such examples that can be directly used, inherited, or taken as models for developing custom components.

 ### Comparison